digitalideation/ba_218_comppx_h1901/docs/content/week04.md

 └── week04-08-visualizing-what-convnets-learn.ipynb
 ```

-Those notebooks are taken from the book DeepLearning with Python, (please refer to the link shared on Slack).
+Those notebooks are taken from the book _Deep Learning with Python_, (please refer to the link shared on Slack).
 You should be able to run most of the examples with your local instances of TF / Keras running on the CPU.
 At the meantime I will try to setup some machine on [Paperspace](https://www.paperspace.com) so that you can use their GPU for training :stuck_out_tongue_winking_eye: I'll share the link with you on Slack if / when this is done.

 Convnets are a cornerstone of Deeplearning and you are going to learn a few very useful techniques this week.
 Namely: _'data augmentation'_ and _'feature extraction'_ for _'transfer learning'_ .